j-pride/manual/manual.md

 ResultIterator ri = new Customer().query(byMickeyMouse, 1000);
 ```

 Using bind variables is the easiest way for you as a developer to overcome the problem of value formating, which may become a bit tricky for complex data types like dates and timestamps.
 However, this should of course not be the main reason to use bind variables.
-See chapter [Mass Operations](#mass-operations) for purposeful usage.
+See chapter [Prepared Operations](#prepared-operations) for purposeful usage.
 As long as you are working with small databases, it is OK just to utilize the formatting side effect.

 If you want to learn more about the expression builder right now, read the chapter [SQL Expression Builder](#sql-expression-builder).